infotus/mobile-app-docs/docs/technical/API/api.md

 # API's Documentation

-This document provides a detailed overview of the `APIService` class for an iOS app, covering API structure, endpoints, request methods, parameters, and expected responses.
+This section provides a detailed overview of the related classes for an iOS app, covering API structure, endpoints, request methods, parameters, and expected responses.
 It includes information on accessing, updating, and retrieving data from AWS and Firebase Firestore databases, as well as authentication and error handling.
 For additional details or updates, refer to the AWS and Firebase Firestore documentation.

 ## API Structure